*This post has been updated to reflect confirmation that Saudi agents assassinated Jamal Khashoggi inside the Saudi consulate in Istanbul, Turkey.

 Indeed, in recent years, Saudi Arabia has embarked on a concerted campaign of repression, targeting dissidents and opponents of the government.
 An important part of this has been the promulgation in November 2017 of a revised Law on Terrorism and Its Financing, and the establishment of the Presidency of State Security (PSS) and subsequent stripping the Ministry of Interior of its domestic security function.
 The PSS is responsible for surveilling and arresting dozens of human rights defenders, activists, clerics, academics, and dissidents.
 Later in 2017, MbS led a massive corruption purge within the government, using the powers of a newly created anti-corruption committee to arrest his rivals and consolidate his power.
 In addition to this, activists such as the founders of the human rights group, Union for Human Rights, Mohammed al-Otaibi and Abdullah al-Attawi were arrested and tried for “dividing national unity” among other accusations.
 Moreover, in the months before and after the decree allowing women to drive came into effect, Saudi officials arrested dozens of women’s rights activists like Hatoon al-Fassi leading the United Nations Special Procedures to issue two public statements calling for their release, on 27 June 2018 and on 12 October 2018.
 In August 2018 it was announced that the kingdom’s Public Prosecution had recommended sentencing detained activist Israa al-Ghomgham to death.
 If the sentence is accepted by the court, she would be the first woman to be executed for political crimes.
 In this atmosphere, it has become increasingly clear that the Saudi government allows no room for dissent, leaving the human rights situation in dire need of an intervention through the UPR.

-The developments surrounding Khashoggi’s disappearance signal a major concern that if an incident like this can happen to Khashoggi – a US resident and prominent journalist who resides outside of Saudi Arabia – Saudi residents face even more risk in criticizing the government.
+The developments surrounding Khashoggi’s disappearance and murder signal a major concern that if an incident like this can happen to Khashoggi – a US resident and prominent journalist who resides outside of Saudi Arabia – Saudi residents face even more risk in criticizing the government.
 Since the 2013 UPR, Saudi Arabia has shown that it forbids its citizens to critically think and suppresses any sign of dissent.
 The environment in Saudi Arabia has become increasingly restrictive to critics of the government.
 The international community must use the upcoming UPR as a way to demonstrate that these restrictions are not acceptable or in line with international human rights standards.
 They must also be clear that cosmetic reforms can no longer cover the fact that Saudi Arabia is committing rampant and systematic human rights abuses, including shuttering freedom of speech.